-You cannot set parameter values by binding them in the position of our variables with $\xsql:dml>$.
+You cannot set parameter values by binding them in the position of OUT variables with <xsql:dml>.
 Only IN parameters are supported for binding.

-The syntax for the action is as follows, where $DML_DDL_or_PLSQL$ is a placeholder for a legal DML statement, DDL statement, or PL/SQL block:
+The syntax for the action is as follows, where DML\DDL\or\PLSQL is a placeholder for a legal DML statement, DDL statement, or PL/SQL block: